yanganto/near-staking-knd/README.md

 fewer rewards and may be excluded from the group of validators who are allowed to validate for some time.

-Kuutamod therefore allows multiple NEAR validators to operate in an active-passive setup.
+kuutamod allows multiple NEAR validators to operate in an active-passive setup.
 The active validator node is started with the validator keys, while the other nodes are synchronised with the blockchain.
 In the event of a failure, i.e. a neard crash, network split or hardware failure, a passive